Samal, Bataan: Etymology

 Samal originated from samel, a covering attached to a banca to protect the passengers from the sun and rain, made of nipa leaves and woven together.

 History

-Saint Catherine of Sienna became the patron of Samal, which was founded as a municipality on April 20, 1641.
+Saint Catherine of Sienna became the patron of Samal when it was founded as a municipality on April 20, 1641.

 "Sea gypsies" of Mindanao settlers ("Badjaos" who resided for many years in Maubac, Lambayung, Tanjung, Pata, Tapul, Lugus, Bangos, Pagasinan, Parang, Maimbung, Karugdung and Talipaw, Mindanao) migrated to Luzon in the early 14th century and settled in Bataan.
 In Samal, they propagated the pearl and capiz culture.

 Samal was the second town founded by the Dominican friars in Bataan and is composed of four barrios: Calaguiman, Santa Lucia, Poblacion and Lalawigan.

 Geography

 Samal is located in the eastern part of Bataan Peninsula, bordering Abucay to the south, Orani to the north and northwest, Morong to the west, and Manila Bay to the east.
+It is 11 km from Balanga and 113 km from Manila.